 This is an open-source tool that automates the process of detecting and exploiting SQL Injection vulnerabilities.

-This is a web application security scanner that includes SQL Injection detection and prevention features.
+This is a web application security scanner that includes this injection detection and prevention features.

-This is another web application security scanner that includes SQL Injection detection and prevention features.
+This is another web application security scanner that includes this Injection detection and prevention features.

 4. Burp Suite:

-This is an open-source vulnerability scanner that includes SQL Injection detection and prevention features.
+This is an open-source vulnerability scanner that includes this injection detection and prevention features.